loicmdf/Projects/README.md

-# Projects
-Random Program Codes
+# Random Codes

+This repository is basically me fooling around with stuff!
+Count it as a little practice.

+>This is really basic code BTW; Don't Judge!